+MANDELSTAM, Osip (1891-1938)

-Osip Mandelstam (1891-1938) is one of the major Russian modernist poets of the twentieth century.
-Along with Nikolai Gumilev and Anna Akhmatova, he was a chief figure of Acmeism, a movement that sought to supplant the esoteric and mystical poetry of then-dominant Symbolism by capturing the beauty of the real world in clear and concrete images.
+One of the major Russian modernist poets of the twentieth century.
+Along with Nikolai GUMILEV and Anna AKHMATOVA, he was a chief figure of ACMEISM, a movement that sought to supplant the esoteric and mystical poetry of then-dominant SYMBOLISM by capturing the beauty of the real world in clear and concrete images.
 Mandelstam’s first two collections of poetry Stone (1913) and Tristia (1922) cemented his reputation as an artist of leading importance.
 In Stone Mandelstam conceptualized the poet as an architect-craftsman who builds a breathtaking structure word by word.
 Here and in his literary essays Mandelstam reaffirmed a deeply humanistic worldview, a credo that led him to identify with a medieval vision of man-centered culture.
 Mandelstam’s individualistic worldview did not accord well with the Soviet emphasis on materialism and collectivism and after 1917 he found himself increasingly marginalized.
 Mandelstam was arrested and exiled in 1934, and re-arrested and sentenced to eight years in the Stalinist GULAG in 1938.
 He died in December 1938 in a transit camp in Siberia.
 His wife Nadezhda Mandelstam preserved much of his archive and published an important set of memoirs about their life together that appeared in English in the 1970s.

-Osip Mandelstam (1891-1938) is one of the major Russian modernist poets of the twentieth century.
 Born in Warsaw, Poland, Mandelstam spent his school years and much of his adult life in St. Petersburg (after 1914 Petrograd, after 1924 Leningrad).
 The city, its architectural splendor, and its connection to death, the underworld and mythological motifs are recurring themes in his poetry.
-Mandelstam, along with Nikolai Gumilev and Anna Akhmatova, was a leading poet of Acmeism, a movement that sought to supplant the esoteric and mystical poetry of then-dominant Symbolism by capturing the beauty of the real world in clear and concrete images.
 Mandelstam is the author of the Acmeist manifesto “Morning of Acmeism” (written between 1912 and 1914 but published in 1919), in which he conceived of the poet as craftsman rather than emotionally charged seer.
 He identified personally and artistically with the Acmeist worldview even long after the movement was outmoded following the Bolshevik Revolution of 1917.

 Mandelstam’s first two collections of poetry Stone (1913) and Tristia (1922) cemented his reputation as an artist of leading importance.
 In Stone Mandelstam returned to his concept of the poet as an architect-craftsman who builds a breathtaking structure word by word.
-Here and in his essays Mandelstam reaffirmed a deeply humanistic worldview, a credo that led him to identify with a medieval vision of man-centered culture.
 Mandelstam’s verses and essays from this period are characterized by deep erudition and a sense of Russia’s organic connection to European culture, an understanding that was continued with the poems of Tristia.
 The title of this second book refers to Ovid’s eponymous collection of poetry from the period of his exile on the Black Sea.
 Through Russia’s location on the opposing shores of the same body of water, Mandelstam posits his own connection to the classical world and its mythologies.
 In Tristia the poet communicates the deep melancholy of Ovid’s exilic period, a condition that Mandelstam once described as “a yearning for world culture.”